DIMO-Network/b2b-fleet-mgr-app/README.md

    For certain features you'll need the zerodev etc url's and key. `$ go run ./cmd/fleet-onboard-app` Backend will pull the https tls certs from the web folder /mkcert

+4. Make sure `USE_DEV_CERTS: true` if you're running locally using the certificates (on the api side)

 ### Signing
 For signing with a users Wallet to work, the Passkey needs to be brought up in this same web app, which means it will depend on the Relying Party ID to match the users